-Tetracycline HCl is a light-sensitive bacteriostatic polyketide antibiotic frequently used in a wide range of in vitro cell culture applications.
-Tetracycline (achromycin) is a first-generation tetracycline antibiotic and was first identified in 1953 by Chemist Lloyd Conover’s team at Pfizer, in collaboration with R.B.
+Tetracycline Hydrochloride (Tetracycline HCl) is a light-sensitive bacteriostatic polyketide antibiotic frequently used in a wide range of in vitro cell culture applications.
+Tetracycline (achromycin) is a first-generation tetracycline antibiotic and was first identified in 1953 by Lloyd Conover’s chemistry team at Pfizer, in collaboration with R.B.
 Woodward of Harvard University.
-Tetracycline is a naturally occurring antibiotic from S. aureofaciens, S. rimosus, and S. viridofacien that shows wide ranging activity against both gram-negative and gram-positive bacteria.
+Tetracycline is a naturally occurring antibiotic from S. aureofaciens, S. rimosus, and S. viridofacien that shows wide-ranging activity against both Gram-negative and Gram-positive bacteria.

 Tetracycline is a protein synthesis inhibitor.
 Tetracycline bind the 30s ribosomal subunit, preventing the aminoacyl-tRNA from attaching to the A site.
 Consequently, protein synthesis is inhibited.
 Resistance to tetracycline arises from loss of cell wall permeability, tetracycline efflux, ribosome protection and tetracycline modification.